-Aura (5)
+Aura (5) Design Process

-The project aims to reposition the brand NOTHING into a new market over the next 10-15 years by designing products that address urban commuting challenges linked to the United Nations Sustainability Goals.
+The project aimed to reposition the brand NOTHING into a new market over the next 10-15 years by designing products that address urban commuting challenges linked to the United Nations Sustainability Goals.
 Rapid urbanisation has increased hazards like air pollution, noise, and harmful lighting, affecting commuters’ health and well-being.
 NOTHING, a transparent and environmentally conscious brand, seeks to create innovative, sustainable solutions that help commuters navigate these urban dangers safely and effortlessly.
 By doing so, NOTHING can lead change through its expertise in minimalist design and sustainability while improving the lives of individuals and communities.

 We selected sustainable cities, specifically focusing on urban commuting and the hazards commuters face, as our core problem area.
 I decided to focus on the issues related to light pollution and the adverse effects that can be brought upon by it, including seasonal affective disorder.
 After exploring and analysing various brands, we chose NOTHING due to their strong commitment to sustainability goals, which closely align with our project’s focus.
 We conducted an in-depth analysis of NOTHING’s design language and values, which provided valuable insights to guide our own design decisions.